 In the West, because the West has been exposed to Taoism through translations, and because Westerners assume that all religions are textually based like Judeo-Christian religions, Taoism is believed to be learned by reading.
 It isn’t.
 Taoism is mostly an oral tradition, combined with physical day to day living practices and some reading.

 a.
 Taoist Hermit Tradition: This is the original Taoist teaching tradition.
 Taoism has its roots in shamanistic practices, and the Shaman training practice was for the Shaman to teach 1 to 2 successors.
 These were selected from candidates that possessed qualities necessary for spiritual combat, and extraordinary physical combat.
-This tradition continues for many of the smaller lineages, although the focus on spiritual battle is rare.
+This tradition continues for many of the smaller lineages, although the focus on spiritual battle is rare in modern times.

 The shamanistic tradition is called the Hermit tradition now, because the teacher often lives as a Taoist renunciate (i.e. a person apart from society), and does not take many students during a lifetime.
 The Hermit tradition is a highly elitist tradition, as it is derived from one shaman teaching his or her replacement.

 b.
 Taoist Mystery School Tradition: I believe the label is a Western one and it refers to religious mysteries.
 The mystery schools are predecessors to the temple movements and came after the Hermit tradition.
 Mystery schools are centered around one to a handful of teachers and a handful to a few hundred active students.
 Some were much larger.
 Mystery schools functioned as training, and/or research centers, or production units for Taoist goods and services.

 Mystery schools were typically associated with particular clans, or founded by an adept.
 Mystery schools were often highly selective in admitting candidates into their programs.